How to make a sewing pattern

 A Block pattern also known as a sloper pattern, is a general pattern used for building blocks for creating other patterns.
 It is a flat representation of the body’s measurements and shapes without design features like darts, tucks, or pleats.
 Let’s begin:

-• Start with a straight line – Take a pattern paper and place it on a flat surface, draw a verticle line down the center with the help of a pencil.
+• Start with a straight line – Take a pattern paper and place it on a flat surface, draw a vertical line down the center with the help of a pencil.
 This line represents the center front or center back of the garments.

 Label it as the center line.